wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 runs in 10s and the second in 20 seconds, on one core of a 4-core computer.
 A developer has an idea to expose data-parallelism in the second task and rewrites it so that it is replaced by 4 independent tasks each with 1/4-th of the original task's work.
 What is the parallel efficiency on 4 cores?
+Show your work.

 <div class="ui accordion fluid">
   <div class="title">